 The debate is still raging on this one.
 According to this article, static stretching (the kind where you hold a position at the edge of your range of motion for, say, 15 to 60 seconds, as opposed to bouncing around in “dynamic” stretches) has a dampening effect on strength and power.
 So, we recommend that stretching before running be the “dynamic variety”.

 Sitting is the new smoking

-Most runners have office jobs that involve sitting in front of computers or sitting behind steering wheel.
+Most runners have office jobs that involve sitting in front of computers or sitting behind the steering wheel.
 All this “sitting” is creating a body that is predisposed to “injury” which is why it’s so important to have a disciplined stretching (yoga) practice.

-If you’re not doing the stretches immediately following a run, consider doing a 5 to 10 minute cardio warm-up before the yoga routine (warm muscles are easier to stretch).
+If you’re not doing the stretches immediately following a run, consider doing a 5 to 10-minute cardio warm-up before the yoga routine (warm muscles are easier to stretch).

 You may want to consider investing in the following yoga equipment if you start getting serious about your yoga practice (Yoga block, Yoga mat, Yoga strap, Yoga bolster).

 Runner Injuries Explained